gap-packages/francy/README.md

 # Francy

-Francy is a package for GAP that provides a framework for Interactive Discrete Mathematics.
+Francy is a framework for Interactive Discrete Mathematics built for [GAP](https://www.gap-system.org/) - Groups, Algorithms, Programming - a System for Computational Discrete Algebra.

 Unlike [XGAP](https://github.com/gap-packages/xgap), Francy is not linked with any GUI framework and instead, this package is responsible for the generation of a semantic model that can be used to produce a graphical representation